vuesence/cloud-sync-button/README.md

 # How to use

-This component consists of one `.vue` file that can be copy-pasted to your Vue.js project or the module can be plugged in as an NPM package:
+This component consists of one `CloudSyncButton.vue` file that can be copy-pasted into your Vue.js project or can be plugged in as an NPM package:

 ```bash
 npm install @vuesence/cloud-sync-button --save